My80vette/My80vette/README.md

 **Deploying Fine Tuned LLMs To The Cloud:**
-I am currently working on fine-tuning LLMs with various types of data and deploying them with Azure AI Foundry, Docker, Azure Web Services, and Python (StreamLit) for the UI.
+I am currently working on fine-tuning LLMs with various types of data utilizing Google colab and deploying them with Azure AI Foundry, Docker, Azure Web Services, and Python (StreamLit) for the UI.
 This is a project designed to get myself used to the end-to-end LLM deployment pipeline.
 We will use various MLOps tools to monitor the model after deployment, with the hope of having multiple models available, each fine tuned for a diferent purpose to showcase LLM flexibility.

-**Tech Stack:** Azure Blob Storage, Azure AI Foundry, Azure Web Services, Ollama, HuggingFace, Python (Streamlit, Requests, Azure SDK)
+**Tech Stack:** Azure Blob Storage, Azure AI Foundry, Azure Web Services, Ollama, HuggingFace, Python (Streamlit, Requests, Azure SDK), Google Colab

 ## 💼 Experience